Conedy/Conedy/documentation/nodes.rst

 	co.set("odeRelError", 0.001)
 	co.set("odeStepSize", 0.1)
 	co.set("samplingTime", 10.0)
-	N.evolve(0.0,100.0)
+	N.evolve(0.0, 100.0)
+	print co.get("odeStepSize")

-If instead ``odeRelError`` is set to 0.0 in the second line, the step size will fixed to 0.1 (or to a marginally smaller value).
+If ``co.set("odeIsAdaptive", True)`` is issued in the beginning, the step size will be fixed to 0.1 (or to a marginally smaller value) and integration will fail if the estimated integration error of any variable exceeds one per mill of the value of this variable.